MaurizioCarrara/Portfolio_2022-2024/README.md

 This repository presents a collection of automation tools and applications developed to optimize **airport operations, data management, and reporting**.
 All solutions are designed to improve **efficiency, reduce errors, and support decision-making** in high-intensity environments.

-📂 The full presentation with detailed explanations is available in [/docs/AvGen4_Portfolio.pptx](./docs/AvGen4_Portfolio.pptx).
+📂 The full presentation with detailed explanations is available [here](https://github.com/MaurizioCarrara/Portfolio_2022-2024/blob/main/Portfolio_Maurizio%20Carrara_2022-24.pdf).

 ---